sinazarriess/sinazarriess.github.io/research.md

 ### General

 Language is a great and natural way for humans to communicate.
-It allows us to quickly say what we want when talking to someone, to formulate complex ideas in long texts, to speak about real and non-real worlds, and to combine what we say with other means of non-verbal communication.
+It allows us to quickly say what we want when talking to someone, to formulate complex ideas in long texts, to speak about real and non-real worlds, and to use words in combination with other means of non-verbal communication.
 When verbalizing our thoughts, we usually have a huge space of possibilities: what do we say and how do we say it?
 In this process, many of the decisions involved are not governed by the grammar of a language, but speakers do flexibly adjust them to particular situations, contexts, audiences.
 The general goal of my work is to understand these flexible, communicative aspects of language use, by building machines that model text and dialogue.

 I am particularly interested in: